Executioner1939/gke-volume-autoscaler/README.md

 ## Contributors

 This is a fork focused on Google Managed Prometheus.
 For the original multi-prometheus version, see the [original repository](https://github.com/DevOps-Nirvana/Kubernetes-Volume-Autoscaler).

-## Repository

-The source code for this project is available at: https://github.com/Executioner1939/gke-volume-autoscaler